GabbyV03/cosi-103a/README.md

 - Browse through a variety of recipes
 - Each recipe includes a list of ingredients and step-by-step instructions
+- Edit ingredients in your grocery list by checking the box or inputting manually
 - Include our team members

 When you load the app, you will see several pages: